Skip to content

 Council is our representative body, providing advice and guidance on strategic, professional and policy issues.
 Council represents members’ views to the Board of Trustees and nominates members of our Presidential team.

-Our President Stuart Hughes is leading a full review looking at how to make Council as effective and responsive to our membership as possible.
+Our President Stuart Hughes led a full review looking at how to make Council as effective and responsive to our membership as possible.

 • make up of Council and the Presidential team